So you got a puppy… but your other pets are not real enthusiastic about it.

 As Chomper gets better at this training, gradually bring the animals closer to each other.

 Also, make sure you’re using really good treats.
-Regular kibble is probably not going to cut it for this; you need something delicious like real meat.
+Regular kibble or dog biscuits are probably not going to cut it for this.

 Finally, make sure the game you’re offering as a reward is fun enough.
 You want Chomper to learn that playing this game with you is much more fun than harassing the cat, so make it AWESOME!
 Crouch down on the floor with him, gently shove him, make high-pitched noises, drag the toy away enticingly, run away from him – whatever it takes.